Notice of a Change Healthcare Third-Party Incident

 Our comprehensive center coordinates services for bleeding disorders, attempting to provide many of them in a single visit.
 For decades we have been a regional leader in the treatment of patients with non-malignant hematology disorders.

-about Learn more about the Northwestern Center for Bleeding and Clotting Disorders
+Learn more about the Northwestern Center for Bleeding and Clotting Disorders about

 Ann & Robert H. Lurie Children’s Hospital of Chicago at Northwestern Medicine Central DuPage Hospital and Northwestern Medicine Delnor Hospital is a collaborative program between Northwestern Memorial HealthCare and Lurie Children's and its affiliated physician groups.
 The physicians participating in this program are neither agents nor employees of Northwestern Medicine Central DuPage Hospital or Northwestern Medicine Delnor Hospital.